On this page

 You have no active Community Guideline strikes

 Reaching out to potential sponsors might sound like a time-consuming task, but it’s one of the most effective ways to score a brand deal.
 Create a list of 50 - 100 potential sponsors, collect their contact information, then send a personalized email.
-Make sure to include your video resume or pitch video, link all of your social media handles, and the best live example videos.
-Don’t forget to define your channel’s niche and how your brand can complement theirs.
+Make sure to include your pitch video and media toolkit.

 If you’ve got contacted by a potential sponsor via email, be prepared to discuss a set of video packages with them.
 Creating a variety of pre-made video package deals to select from can reduce the time of getting started and also helps establish your price range and inclusions.
 Clearly define what video content you can offer, how many tags and sponsor links you can include and your rates.